 When discussing reports or reporting a potential infringement on by a third party, it is a best practice to use the firstname.lastname@example.org mailing list.
 Many potential cases are either shown to not be a trademark issue at all, or are resolved by a friendly email to the third party politely requesting that they respect our trademarks.
 Discussing these issues in private is recommended because many unintentional misuses of marks are more easily cleared up this way.

 PMCs should contact third parties believed to be infringing on their marks in most cases.
 When the PMC believes it's likely to be an unintentional infringement, or if PMC members are personally familiar with the third party potentially infringing, then any PMC member may contact the third party using one of the Brand template letters available in the committers Subversion® repository:

 The intent is to send a polite, non-confrontational email to the infringing party, reminding them of the proper treatment of our trademarks.
 Do not imply any legal action or suggest that lawyers need to be involved, and do not issue any official endorsement or approval of any third party uses of any Apache marks.
 In many cases, the third party may not be aware that it's a trademark of Apache, or of specific trademark law, and will happily comply.
-PMC members are not empowered to grant additional permissions for third party use of Apache marks.
+PMC members other than the project VP are not empowered to grant additional permissions for third party use of Apache marks.

 If there is a question of if something is infringing or not, then PMC members should email trademarks@, and cc: private@pmc for further investigation and understanding of proper trademark use.
 If necessary, after discussion on trademarks@, someone from trademarks@ or the PMC chair may take a specific question to legal-internal@ to get a specific response from ASF counsel.